-The Medical Program Director (MPD) of Mason County requires that all paramedics and intermediate providers attend at least six Base Station Meetings (BSM) each year to maintain active protocols.
+The Medical Program Director (MPD) of Mason County requires that all paramedics and intermediate providers attend at least eight Base Station Meetings (BSM) each year to maintain active protocols.

-The six meetings can be a collection of live attendance or BSM videos viewed.
+- The eight meetings can be a collection of live attendance or BSM videos viewed.

-Of the six base stations, one must be a practical/skill session with hands on participation.
+- Of the eight base stations, one must be a practical/skill session with hands on participation.

 Providers may get credit for practical/skill sessions(PALS, ACLS, NRC, PTHLS) taken outside the county or not at base station by providing a copy of their attendance or card to the MPD or program assistant.

-OTEP credit for conference classes are COMPLETELY at MPD discretion and based upon topic of seminar class and how comparable to Mason County OTEP.
+OTEP credit for conference classes is COMPLETELY at MPD discretion and based upon topic of seminar class and how comparable to Mason County OTEP.

-In order to get credit for base station by video, the provider must have proof he/she has viewed the video and taken corresponding quiz for that video when applicable.
+In order to get credit for the base station by video, the provider must have proof he/she has viewed the video and taken the corresponding quiz for that video when applicable.

 All BSM videos will count as CME State requirements, should the provider choose to renew his/her credential by CME method.

 New employees may be pro-rated a portion of BSMs as indicated by their hiring date at the discretion of the MPD.

 There are 12 opportunities to receive Base Station meeting credit each year.